matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 * event time end
 * add a way to say if we will come (maybe use regular polls)

-regular events : the actual event is already defined in matrix, no need to reimplement.
+Regular events : the actual event is already defined in matrix, no need to reimplement.

 ### Room content